 -obstacle course; miniature golf course; connections (and transitions) between the various different materials utilized

--interacts with the other artists' work in the gallery (at times, it almost "frames" the other work)
+-scale (it spans from one end of the gallery to the other)-interacts with the other artists' work in the gallery (at times, it almost "frames" the other work)

 -display/presentation choices -> hanging from rafters, sitting on the floor, taped to the floor, hanging on